 When an infectious disease becomes widespread in the community, as in the case of the coronavirus pandemic, it can be particularly difficult to meet both of those requirements.

 In a few states, you still might be able to qualify even if your job isn’t considered particularly high risk, as long as you have strong medical evidence of workplace exposure.
-And at least one state has recognized that all employees working onsite during the pandemic emergency face a special risk of exposure to COVID-19 (more on that below).
+And, as discussed below, several states have made it easier for certain employees to qualify for benefits when they get COVID-19 during the pandemic.

 In contrast, other states like South Carolina rule out workers’ comp coverage when employees contract a contagious disease from coworkers or when they would’ve been equally exposed outside of work (S.C.
 Code § 42-11-10 (2020)).

 Clearly, first responders and healthcare workers face a particular danger of being exposed to COVID-19, especially in the midst of a pandemic and shortages of proper protective equipment.
-But workers in other occupations—like correctional officers and grocery workers in high-volume stores—might also be able to show that the nature of their work put them at higher risk than the general population.
+But workers in other occupations—like correctional officers, bus drivers, and grocery workers in high-volume stores—might also be able to show that the nature of their work put them at higher risk than the general population.

 Can Federal Employees Get Workers’ Comp Benefits for COVID-19?